jjjermiah/snakemake-kubernetes-api/README.md

 ## Contributing

 All contributions are welcome!
-To do so, fork the repository, create a new branch and submit a pull request.
+To do so, fork the repository, create a new branch and submit a pull request